ychen131/iap-datadive-2018/README.md

 * Tag with language - currently project information is in English so parsing articles in other languages in unnecessary - but tagging with language, sector and country would still be useful.
 (If possible - low priority)

 **Tag Feedly Articles**
-* Write code to automatically assign IAP determined tags to articles, tags may include the country of project, the sector of the project etc.
+* Write code to automatically assign IAP determined tags to articles, current priority tags are: Country, Bank, Sector.
 * Some tags may simply be extracted based on the presence in the text, but other tags may be related to a more complex system of items, such as {oil, coal, mining}  may be related to a tag of “Energy Extraction”
 * Transfer Learning  could potentially be applied to this problem but using the database of projects with tags and summaries to build a model that assigns tags to the news articles
 * Identify reasonable cutoff metrics for suggesting a potential match